ibexa/documentation-developer/docs/users/user_management.md

 - `--force|-f` - commits the change, otherwise the command only performs a dry run
 - `--iteration-count|-c` - defines how many users are fetched at once.
 Lowering this value helps with memory issues
 - `--password-ttl|-t` - number of days after which new passwords expire.
-Used when you update passwords for the whole user Content Type
+Used when the command enables password expiration for user Content Types that do not use it yet.

 For example, to revoke the passwords of all users of the `user` Content Type, run: